jlslate/OpenCAP-Sensor-Monitor/README.md

 # SenseCAP Sensor Monitor for Hubitat

-### This project allows you to display either a 2x2, 3x3, or 4x4 grid of sensors from a Hubitat hub onto a SenseCAP Indicator D1 configured with OpenHASP firmware.
+### This project allows you to display anywhere from a 1x1 tile (1 sensor) up to and including a 7x7 (49 sensors) grid of sensors from a Hubitat hub onto a SenseCAP Indicator D1 configured with OpenHASP firmware.

 ## Requirements